ddmitov/perl-executing-browser/README.md

 ## Security

 **Security features based on C++ code:**
-* Starting the browser with administrative privileges is not allowed - it exits with a message.
+* Starting PEB with administrative privileges is not allowed - it exits with a message.
+* System Perl can not be used by PEB unless a link is explicitly created by user.
 * Local scripts are executed in a clean environment and only ```REQUEST_METHOD```, ```QUERY_STRING``` and ```CONTENT_LENGTH``` environment variables (borrowed from the CGI protocol) are used for communication between local HTML forms and local Perl scripts.
 * PEB does not download locally executed scripts from any remote locations.
 * Users have no dialog to select arbitrary local scripts for execution by PEB - only scripts within the ```package/application``` subfolder of the browser directory can be executed if they are invoked from a special URL (```http://perl-executing-browser-pseudodomain/```).